 In fact, IVC filters have been linked to multiple medical complications, and hundreds of adverse reports have been filed with the U.S. Food and Drug Administration, which has since issued warnings about the devices.

-Austin IVC Filters Litigation Attorney in Texas
+Austin IVC Filters Litigation Attorney

 The dangers associated with IVC filters are well documented.
 The FDA has warned that the devices, which are supposed to be retrievable after being implanted, should be removed from the body between 29 and 54 days after the surgical procedure, or as soon as the patient is no longer at risk of a blot clot.